bueler/p4pdes/python/README.md

 ### configure and install Firedrake

 To download and install Firedrake installation follow the instructions at the [download tab on the Firedrake page](https://www.firedrakeproject.org/download.html).
-It is recommended that Firedrake downloads its own copy of PETSc.
+It is recommended that you allow Firedrake to download its own copy of PETSc.

 After the initial download (of the Firedrake install script) do something like

         $ unset PYTHONPATH; unset PETSC_DIR; unset PETSC_ARCH;
         $ python3 firedrake-install

-The reason to unset variables is so that Firedrake does its own PETSc install with a version of PETSc that will work for it.
+Firedrake will then proceed to download and install its rather large stack of dependencies.
+The reason to unset variables is so that Firedrake does its own PETSc install with its own compatible version of PETSc.

 ### run the Poisson example